oac-tree/oac-tree-gui/tests/testsequencer-gui-core/README.md

 # Unit tests for Sequencer GUI

-- All tests for `libsequencer-gui-core` classes that doesn't require Qt's event loop
+- All tests for `libsequencer-gui-core` classes that do not require Qt's event loop